dcquinche/learnyounode/README.md

 Challenge: Make a request to a URL through HTTP Get method and use a response object on the function to listen events like data and print them.

 ### HTTP Collect
-Challenge: Make a request to a URL through HTTP Get method, use bl package to collect all data from the serve and then print it and its length.
+Challenge: Make a request to a URL through HTTP Get method, use bl package to collect all data from the server and then print it and its length.

+### Juggling Async
+Challenge: Make a request to three URLs through HTTP Get method, use bl package to collect all data and print them in the same order as the URLs are received.

+### Time Server
+Challenge: Listen connections on the port received as an argument and print the current date and time of them.

+### HTTP File Server
+Challenge: Listen connections on the port but this time with HTTP server and use the same file received as argument for each request.

+### HTTP UpperCaserer
+Challenge: Write an HTTP server that receives only POST requests, change the characters to upper-case and return them.